smishra2818/move_atp/lab08/lab08.md

 Now we will install the Oracle Instant Client software which has tools to help us move the on premise database to the Oracle Cloud.

-## Step 2: Install the Oracle Instant Client
+## Task 2: Install the Oracle Instant Client

 To prepare for moving the Swingbench database to ATP, we need the Data Pump import tool.
 It’s in the Oracle Instant Client software.
 We will install the Oracle Instant Client software packages from the yum server.